Sep 27, 2020 - 5 min read - 876 views

 Being a sub after I was a teacher and having to make sub plans was an eye-opening experience and one I greatly appreciated learning from.
 My sub plans used to be soooooooooo incredibly long and detailed, I feel so bad for expecting anybody to read and follow that mess.
 As a sub, there were things I knew that I should know about the classroom or school that were never mentioned and made things difficult.
 Important things, like where the teacher bathroom is and what exactly are the procedures during emergency drills?
 I think I have only subbed for a combined 4 months, but in that time I did have to just figure out a fire drill in a new school without guidance and I had to wander around the hallway looking for the teacher workspace/bathrooms.
 Both of those situations were highly annoying and uncomfortable and I do not wish them on a sub ever, so I have put together this blog with a free sub/ emergency plan binder at the bottom for you to utilize.
 Not only will your sub greatly appreciate these resources, but having all of this information ready in one place will help you out too.

 First, you need to get a designated binder.
 I use a 1-inch binder, and I have had it for 6 years.
-I have moved different schools with this binder, and although the content has changed a bit from school to school, the basic setup has not.
-I would recommend getting a binder that has the cover pockets and plastic cover so you can insert your own cover on it so it is very visible and easily found in your classroom too.
+I have moved to different schools with this binder, and although the content has changed a bit from school to school, the basic setup has not.
+I would recommend getting a binder that has cover pockets and a plastic cover so you can insert your own cover on it so it is very visible and easily found in your classroom too.

 Inside the cover (if you got a pocketed binder) it is SOOOOO helpful to have a handful of bandaids, detention slips, and any other school passes/slips you may need throughout the day.
 If it is something that you as a teacher need for your students periodically provide it to your sub in an easy-to-access location.
 Do not make them have to look around for a referral paper or nurse pass if they are needed.